YYashraj/Database-project/README.md

-# DBMS Assignment 3 - Club Management System Webapp
+# DBMS - Club Management System Webapp

 ## Made with Flask and MySQL